 County Assembly Day

 The activities begin in the morning with a legislative update from NCACC staff and remarks from leaders of the General Assembly.
-Attendees will then visit the Legislative Building to meet with members of their delegation and advocate on behalf of their counties.
-Lunch will be served on the lawn outside the General Assembly, and members are encouraged to invite their legislators to join them for lunch and the remainder of the afternoon.
+Attendees will then have the afternoon for lunch (service from noon - 2:00 p.m.) and visits to the Legislative Building to meet with members of their delegation and advocate on behalf of their counties.
+The lunch has been moved to the south side of the State Capitol grounds (Fayetteville Street side), and county officials are encouraged to invite their legislators to join them for lunch and the remainder of the afternoon.

 |Registration Opens at NC Museum of History